Customer relationship management (CRM) systems are powerful. And complicated.

 Additionally, the user interface(UI) of the CRM system is not designed for efficient customer interactions.
 Again, agents tab through multiple screens and dialogue boxes in order to perform very cursory functions, begging the question whether a CRM UI designer has ever spent any time in a call center or has any knowledge of AHT.

 What are the options available to organization’s?
 Your call center likely inherited the CRM system downstream from the rest of the organization.
 This means it can be difficult to force changes upstream.
-In addition, typical customization of a CRM application can be extremely cost prohibitive.
+In addition, the typical customization of a CRM application can be extremely cost-prohibitive.
 As a result, we see customers either (1) adopting a unified desktop, which incorporates the existing CRM system, or (2) utilizing new adaptive UIs for CRM.

 The unified desktop space is not new.
 Instead of requiring your agents to “alt-tab” amongst all the applications, rekeying in data in multiple screens, and generally fighting the systems, the unified desktop provides a veneer over all these applications, giving the agent a single point of entry and interaction with all the underlying systems.
 It’s not hard to see why these are popular solutions.
-By streamlining the interaction through removal of redundant key strokes and simplification (and automation) of keystrokes, AHT is dramatically decreased, as well as agent training time.
+By streamlining the interaction through the removal of redundant keystrokes and simplification (and automation) of keystrokes, AHT is dramatically decreased, as well as agent training time.

 New technology has also emerged as of late that recognizes both the facts that your organization may not want to adopt a unified desktop, and you are looking to simplify your existing CRM processes without a costly “rip and replace” cycle.
 In essence, this technology allows companies to dynamically create new views and processes on top of your existing CRM system.